w3c/wai-develop-training/_accessibility-training/workshop-outline.md

     tools and user agents
 -   Explain the role of the W3C/WAI Guidelines in providing a technical standard for accessibility
--   Define the basic concepts of WCAG 2, its organizing principles and guidelines
+-   Define the basic concepts of WCAG, its organizing principles and guidelines
 -   Describe the importance of authoring tools that support the production of accessible content